mlettini/Best-Playlist-Ever/README.md

 * INXS - New Sensation
 * When In Rome - The Promise
 * Journey - Girl Can’t Help It
-* The Brothers Johnson - Strawberry Letter 23
 * Earth, Wind & Fire - September
 * Looking Glass - Brandy
 * Whitney Houston - How Will I Know